rashmiKumari03/Shipment-Price-Prediction/README.md

 ### 🎯**Prerequisites**
 - Basic understanding of machine learning and data preprocessing.
-- Familiarity with Python libraries like Pandas, Scikit-learn, and XGBoost.
+- Familiarity with Python libraries like Pandas, Scikit-learn.

 ---